bdd-champions/website/docs/getting-started.md

 :::caution Dependencies

-There's no need to modify the project configuration or dependency versions to get the code to work.
-Many have come before you and done just fine.
-If you see a dependency that needs updating please let us know.
+There's rarely a need to modify the project configuration or dependency versions to get the project to work.

 :::